-We know that when it comes to body weight, more is harmful and less is best.
-Here “less” translates into good health and a happy life.
-As the owner and director of the THE WELLNESS CLINIC, I spend my days working with people who want more out of life.
-My clients learn to use techniques like a plant-strong food program, proper exercise, and behavioral changes, to learn how to do with less and achieve their goals.
+We all know that when it comes to weight or prevention of chronic disease, more seems to be harmful and less is best.
+Less translates into good health and a happy life.
+As the head of The Wellness Clinic, I spend my days working with people who want more out of life.
+They need to learn how to do with less of certain unhealthy behaviors and to engage in more health and wellness in order to achieve their goals.

-Western society unnecessarily lives with an array of life-threatening health problems such as heart disease, cancer, type 2 diabetes, fatty liver, and an array of autoimmune diseases.
-In addition, problems that affect our quality of life such as osteoarthritis, digestive issues, anxiety, depression and problems of self-esteem often go together with overweight and obesity.
+Carrying too much weight can cause an array of life-threatening health problems.
+Problems may include heart disease, cancer, type 2 diabetes, auto-immune conditions, high blood pressure, high cholesterol, fatty liver disease and Alzheimer’s.
+In addition, problems that affect our quality of life such as osteoarthritis, digestive issues, depression, anxiety and problems of self-esteem and self-confidence are prevalent in the overweight and obese.

 Improvements and accomplishments

 Less is indeed more, but it can’t happen in one day or one week.
-This learning process takes time – months for most people.
-But the rewards gained both in terms of physical health and mental well-being (and the weight lost!), are the “more” here.
-Those who succeed find it hard to believe that they were ever in the “more” and “bigger is better” mode.
-There is a great sense of accomplishment at the end of this road.
+This learning process takes time – weeks and months for many people.
+But the rewards you gain (and the weight you lose!), both in terms of physical health and mental well-being, are the “more” here.
+Those who succeed find it hard to believe that they were ever in the “more and bigger is better” mode.
+There is a great sense of accomplishment that you feel at the end of this road.

-Here are a few tips for you to consider to get started on your weight loss journey to good health:
+Here are a few tips for you to consider to get started on your healthy living and weight loss journey to good health:

-- Learn the difference between real hunger and desiring food for other reasons.
+- Hunger?
+Learn the difference between real hunger and desiring food for other reasons.

-- Exercise must be part of your life, and a priority.
+- Fitness.
+Exercise must be part of your life, and a priority!
 Learn what a balanced exercise program is and fit it into you day.
-Even a daily 30 minute walk has great results.
+Even daily moderate to brisk walking accomplishes so much.

 - Learn how to prioritize.
 Don’t be afraid to put yourself first when you have to.
-It is great to help others, but helping yourself is also crucial.
+It is a great mitzvah to help others, but helping yourself is crucial too.

-- Write it ALL down!
-Track your food and your exercise and even your sabotaging thoughts.
-And when you do something great, write that down, too!
-Giving yourself credit for your accomplishments is just as important.
+- Write it all down!
+Track your food and your exercise and even your feelings on at any particular moment.
+And when you do something great, write that down too!
+Giving yourself credit for your accomplishments is important.